Bob Ferguson defeats Matt Larkin in Washington state attorney general election results

 Taking President Donald Trump to court, over and over again, seems to have paid dividends at the ballot box for Attorney General Bob Ferguson.

 The activist AG defeated his Republican opponent, Matt Larkin, with 59% of Tuesday night’s vote count, to Larkin’s 41%.
-A few counties had not yet reported, and many ballots remain to be counted in the coming days.
+While a few counties had not yet reported, and many ballots remained to be counted, Ferguson’s lead was insurmountable.

 “With the uncertain outcome of the presidential election, there’s no time to celebrate,” Ferguson said in a statement.
 “In a few minutes, I will meet with my legal team to move forward with defending our democracy and ensuring every legal vote counts across the United States.
 That’s my priority right now.”